Parkar09/Excel-dashbaord-project/README.md

 #what are different order status?
 #top states contributing the sales?
 #Relation between age and gender bases on number of orders ?
-#Which channel contribbuting maximum sales?
+#Which channel contributing maximum sales?
-#Highest selling catagory?
+#Highest selling category?

 SAMPLE INSIGHTS